General CSUN Policies

 Privacy of Personal Information (Policy 500-8025)

-The full text of the Family Educational Rights and Privacy Act of 1974 (20 USC 1232g) and related regulations, policies and procedures are available for inspection in the Office of the Vice President of Student Affairs, University Hall, Rm.
+The full text of the Family Educational Rights and Privacy Act of 1974 (20 USC 1232g) and related regulations, policies and procedures are available for inspection in the Office of the Vice President of Student Affairs, Valera Hall, Rm.
 310.

 The campus is authorized under the Act to release directory information about students unless the campus has received a prior written objection from the student specifying information not to be released.
 Questions regarding student prerogatives under the Act should be directed to the Office of the Vice President of Student Affairs, (818) 677-2391.